Case summary

 Why use the TTSPORT EP4 caliper on the rear axle?

 The TTSPORT EP4 integrates the electromechanical parking brake directly into the caliper body.
-This eliminates the need for clumsy dual-caliper setups or external brackets, ensuring the factory parking brake functions normally without throwing dashboard error codes.
+This eliminates the need for dual-caliper setups or external brackets, ensuring the factory parking brake functions normally without ECU errors.

 Will this 410 mm (16.1 in) front and 380 mm (15.0 in) rear setup fit my Ghibli?

-This massive rotor and caliper combination requires a minimum 21-inch wheel to ensure proper barrel clearance.
-It will not clear factory 19-inch or 20-inch wheel options.
+This massive rotor and caliper combination requires a minimum 21-inch wheel to guarantee proper barrel clearance.
+It will not clear factory 19-inch or 20-inch wheel setups.

 How does the Alcon RC6 change the pedal feel?

 The 6-piston architecture provides a much stiffer mechanical bite.
-It eliminates the spongy travel often found in the factory system, offering immediate response upon initial application and highly linear modulation as you increase pedal pressure.
+It removes the spongy travel found in the factory system, giving you immediate response on initial application and highly linear modulation as you dial in more pressure.

 Ready to map your upgrade?